Sdacm/Playing-by-Proxy/README.md

+## Playing by Proxy

+Playing by Proxy is a desktop streaming application made using Parsec SDK (https://parsec.app/docs/sdk).

+We introduced Playing by Proxy, a platform that allows Proxy Players to provide on-demand assistance to Blind Players, as a means to make some gaming visual challenges accessible.
+Using the Parsec SDK, we developed a stream-like application that allows a sighted person to see the gaming screen of a blind gamer on real time.
+This application adds an overlapped menu to the screen that grants access to the features of the application.
+These eight features aim to address different gaming challenges and obstacles and can be divided into three categories: Mouse Assistance, Voice Assistance, and Control Sharing.

+### Original README file by Parsec SDK team:
 ## Overview

 The Parsec SDK allows your application to make interactive, low-latency peer-to-peer connections for the purpose of game streaming.
 The SDK handles the low level internals of peer-to-peer connectivity, networking, and hardware accelerated video/audio processing.
 It is lightweight, consisting of a [single header file](/sdk/parsec.h) and a shared object < 5MB.